jupyter/nbviewer/nbviewer/templates/faq.md

 ## Where is nbviewer.jupyter.org hosted?

-[OVH](https://www.ovh.com) graciously hosts nbviewer.jupyter.org.
+[OVHCloud](https://ovhcloud.com) graciously hosts nbviewer.jupyter.org.
-Thanks to OVH, we are able to provider a public nbviewer instance as a free service.
+Thanks to OVHCloud, we are able to provider a public nbviewer instance as a free service.

 nbviewer was generously hosted by Rackspace until March, 2020.